stockphrase/no-silo/content/resources/open-handbook/chapter-8.md

 -   **Avoid inserting quotations without signal phrases**.
 Quotations should be introduced and woven into your own writing.
 They should rarely stand alone.

-## What if the original quotation has an error?

-Occasionally you will want to quote a text that contains an error of some sort.
-Perhaps the author used the wrong word or there is a misspelling or grammatical error.
-In these cases, you may want to indicate to your readers that the error exists in the original text and is not a sloppy accident of your own making.
-To communicate this to your readers, use the Latin term *sic*, or "thus," next to the offending word or error.
-For example:

--   According to the report, "The children were told to make there
-    \[sic\] beds" (98).

 ## Example of a quotation